Hi I’m Sarah and I teach chess

 10+ years experience in the field.

-This month I will be started a local junior chess club in Cheadle.
+September 2016: This month I will be starting a local junior chess club in Cheadle.

 I have just returned from representing England at the World Chess Olympiad in Baku.
 It was my third Olympiad for England and a great experience to play alongside the strongest players in the world!